hamzeen/groceries-app/README.md

 * Grocery Details: <http://localhost:4200/#/grocery-detail>

-# Designs Deicsions and other concerns
+# Design Decisions & UI concerns
 * The entire project was done with a `mobile-first` design approach.
 * The testing framework, [Jasmine](https://jasmine.github.io) has been employed for BDD.
 * Tests have been written to cover all the components.